 Surrendering a turtle/tortoise

 Northwest Tortoise is not a sanctuary.
 The goal is to rehabilitate and rehome, not keep indefinitely.
 Space is limited and sometimes the surrender cannot be accepted.
-If you have a turtle/tortoise to surrender use the contact us link at the bottom of the home page to discuss potential surrender.
-Northwest Tortoise does not charge a surrender fee.
+If you have a turtle/tortoise you are thinking about surrendering surrender process and follow instructions.

 - Must be 18 years or older.
 Younger than 18 will need parental permission.